pith/docs/docs/seed/manual/management.md

 ## Commands

-All commands registered in the {{< java "org.seedstack.seed.core.api.CommandRegistry" >}} can be invoked from both interactive and direct modes.
+All commands registered in the {{< java "org.seedstack.seed.CommandRegistry" >}} can be invoked from both interactive and direct modes.
 You can specify command name, arguments and options using a GNU-like syntax:

     [scope:]cmdname -s -sval --long-option --long-option-with-arg=argval arg0 arg1 arg2…